macOS

 Most brands, including recent mLogic units, use ATTO.
 Three possible ATTO drivers make matters easy: 6G, 12G PCI-3, and 12G PCI-4 ("GT").

-Most MagStor units use Areca, but sometimes they use ATTO.
+Most MagStor units use Areca, but some may also use ATTO.

 Old mTape units also house Areca cards (eg. ARC-1320).
 These tend to be incompatible with newer builds of LTFS.